 “The evolution of his work is certainly the most eloquent of this century.
 No modern painter comes from so far, none has gone so far.
 This trajectory remains forever unique.
 The process is of such a clear and pure progression that it is its own myth.

-While the entire oeuvre constitutes a unified evolution process with no breaks in continuity, it can be divided into seven periods for explanatory purposes.
+While the entire oeuvre constitutes a unified evolution process with no breaks in continuity, it can be divided into a number of sections for explanatory purposes.

 MONDRIAN’S NATURALISM 1893 – 1907